 Four Fast Facts about Menstruation and Girls’ Education

 Overwhelming evidence provides that Menstrual Hygiene Management (MHM) plays a fundamental role in enabling young women and girls to reach their full potential in education.
 Although there is some progress in breaking barriers to MHM in girls’ education, systematic integrated MHM through Water, Sanitation and Hygiene (WASH) in schools is significantly lacking.
 The impact of MHM on girls’ education is profound and far reaching, with lasting social and economic implications - not just for girls but also for communities and governments.
-The five fast facts below highlight the links between menstruation, girls’ education and what can be done keep girls’ in school longer.
+The four fast facts below highlight the links between menstruation, girls’ education and what can be done keep girls’ in school longer.

 Here are the facts you need to know about menstruation and girls’ education…

 FACT 1: For too many girls periods mean missing school days.
 In India adolescent girls are absent from school for an estimated average of 5 days per month when they are menstruating.
 In Sierra Leone and Liberia, more than a fifth of girls miss school because of their periods.
 In Afghanistan and Nepal, 3 out of 10 girls miss school for the same reason.
 It is estimated that a girl out of school due to her period loses an average of two and a half weeks of school annually, with some figures suggesting absence as high as 20 percent of the school year.

 FACT 2: Widespread social stigma of menstruation creates barriers, not only to education, but also to understanding the scale of the problem.
 In some societies menstruation is perceived as being unclean or embarrassing, preventing girls and women from speaking about menstrual hygiene in public and in private spaces.
 This includes the school context where the environment may not be conducive to girls talking about their hygiene.
 As such, key data on attendance does not reflect the scope of the impact of MHM on girls’ absenteeism.